Skip to content

 Step 02

-Code 128 handles internal SKUs and location codes cleanly.
+Code 39, which this generator produces, is the simplest to print and nearly every scanner reads it without configuration.
+Code 128 packs more characters into less width, so prefer it for long codes on small labels.
 Use QR when a phone should open a record or when the barcode needs to hold more than an ID.

 Step 03